clintonreece/keras-cloud-ml-engine/README.md

 ### (Optional) Hyperparameter tuning

-A **hyperparameter** can be thought of as a parameter for a model that is set *before* the model is trained -- contrast this with **weights** and **biases**, which are determined by the training process.
+A **hyperparameter** can be thought of as a parameter for a model that is set *before* the model is trained -- contrast with **weights** and **biases**, which are set *during* the training process.

 Cloud ML Engine can do [hyperparameter tuning], i.e. running training multiple times to try to figure out good values for hyperparameters.
 To make this work, the trainer module has to take in the hyperparameters as arguments.

 #### Example: tuning the Dropout layers

-The file [mnist_mlp_hpt.py](trainer/mnist_mlp_hpt.py) contains the modified code to accept the `dropout-one` and `dropout-two` hyperparameter arguments.
+The file [mnist_mlp_hpt.py](mnist/trainer/mnist_mlp_hpt.py) contains the modified code to accept the `dropout-one` and `dropout-two` hyperparameter arguments.

 Additionally, we need a file `hptuning_config.yaml` that explains what `dropout-one` and `dropout-two` are to the tuner.
 Basically, these are doubles between `0.1` and `0.5`, which correspond to dropping out 10% to 50% of the incoming parameters from the previous layer.
-The doubles are chosen to maximize the `accuracy` metric.
+The doubles are chosen to maximize the `accuracy` metric. `UNIT_REVERSE_LOG_SCALE` is chosen so that it checks values more densely on the bottom end of the range, since the original values were `0.2`.
+Four trials are run, with a maximum of two running at any given time:

 ```yaml
 trainingInput: